microsoft/bonsai-ManufacturingLineOptimization/README.md

 ![](img/n-1-action-multi-concept.jpg)

 Each concept learns on an isolated configuration where a specific machine is down.
-The action type has `n-1` machine speeds to control and a programmed concept pads the missing machine speed with a zero based on the machine state.
+The action type has `n-1` machine speeds corresponding to the `n-1` running machines and a programmed concept pads the missing machine speed (the down machine speed) with a zero based on the machine state.

 ```javascript